 The evidence is clear

 COVID-19 vaccinations are safe and effective, and the path leading out of the pandemic.
 We must vaccinate not just to protect ourselves and families, but to protect the elderly in our community who are most at risk.
-Because the Delta and Omicron variants can infect vaccinated people and COVID-19 cases are very high, the CDC recommends masking indoors and social distancing to protect each other and stop the spread of this virus.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone ages 2 years and older should properly wear a well-fitting mask indoors in public in areas where the COVID-19 Community Level is high, regardless of vaccination status.

 On-island COVID-19 testing is available to Clinic patients.
 There are basically two kinds of viral tests available.
 A viral test tells you if you have a current infection.